tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 						- I fundamentally need to reconsider my bootstrap approach...
 I will go back to adding values....
 						- NOTES: turns out I have duplicates of other obj (Doors) as well
 						- DONE: figure out why delete is not working in init; also, why dups?? - learning more about gc.get_objects() and sys.refcount()
+						- TBD: Try checking refs on problem version of obj??

 Someday: fix root-word var passing of master_obj_lst